Cubs vs. White Sox: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. White Sox: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Chicago Cubs and Mike Tauchman will square off against the Chicago White Sox and Luis Robert on Tuesday at 8:05 PM ET, in the first game of a two-game series at Wrigley Field.
+The Chicago White Sox will look to Elvis Andrus for continued success at the plate when they hit the field against Cody Bellinger and the Chicago Cubs on Wednesday, in the final game of a two-game series at Wrigley Field.

-The favored Cubs have -165 moneyline odds against the underdog White Sox, who are listed at +140.
-The total for the game has been set at 8.5 runs.
+The favored Cubs have -165 moneyline odds to win against the underdog White Sox, who are listed at +140.
+The total for the matchup has been listed at 11 runs.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.